mkornyev/FLP-Inventory/README.md

 	$ docker-compose restart

-Note that all of the above commands should be run from the root of this directory.
+Note that all of the above commands should be run from the root of this directory (`/home/ec2-user/github`).